 Call your doctor if you experience side effects

-Common side effects from the flu shot include soreness, redness and swelling at the injection site, muscle aches and low-grade fevers, but there are some rare and serious side effects.
+Common side effects from receiving the flu shot include soreness, redness and swelling at the injection site, muscle aches and low-grade fevers, but there are some rare and serious side effects.
 If you are experiencing a life-threatening allergic reaction, such as wheezing, hives, weakness or dizziness, seek medical attention immediately.

 Have more questions about the flu?

 There are lots of rumors and myths out there about the flu shot.
 No, the flu shot won’t give you the flu, and it definitely won’t give you COVID-19.
 If you have additional questions about the flu or want to learn more about your risk, talk with your health care provider.